+Derrick Lopez

+NEVADA

+PUBLIC

-AB 518: Funding for Davis Compliance
+HEALTHAB 518: Funding for Davis ComplianceNEVADA

+PUBLIC

-Training Program and Partnership with Nevada Public Health Foundation
+HEALTHTraining Program and PartnershipFOUNDATIONwith Nevada Public Health Foundation

 The Nevada Public Health Foundation, Inc. (NPHF) had the pleasure of providing conference management and facilitation services for the Department's 4th Annual Conference: A Deep Dive into DUI.
 This two-day event was hosted in Las Vegas and focused on legal skills and technical training related to defending DUI cases.
 During this event, 8 speakers were solicited to provide valuable information on issues related to DUI to indigent defense service attorneys, their investigators and professional staff.